pointfreeco/swift-web/README.md

 # swift-web [![CircleCI](https://circleci.com/gh/pointfreeco/swift-web.svg?style=svg)](https://circleci.com/gh/pointfreeco/swift-web)

 A collection of frameworks for solving various problems in building a Swift web framework.
 Each framework focuses on a single problem, like HTML rendering, CSS preprocessing, routing, middleware, and more.
 They also do not depend on any other framework in the collection.
-You can choose which pieces you want and don’t want, for example you can use `Html` without `Css`.
+You can choose which pieces you want and don't want, for example you can use `Html` without `Css`.

 ## Stability